-Arteries: The spinal cord is mainly supply from spinal branch of vertebral, deep cervical, intercostals and lumbar arteries.
-These arteries form longitudinal channel along the spinal cord (1,2,7,10).
+Arteries: The spinal cord is mainly supplied from spinal branch of vertebral, deep cervical, intercostals and lumbar arteries.
+These arteries form longitudinal channel along the spinal cord (1,27,10).

-Vertebral artery: It is the largest branch of subclavian artery which originates from the first part of this artery.
-It courses upwards through the foramen transversarium above the $C_6$ vertebra and enters the cranium through the foramen magnum.
+Vertebral artery: It is the largest branch of subclavian artery and it originates from the initial portion of the artery.
+It courses upwards through the foramen transversarium above the C6 vertebra and enters the cranium through the foramen magnum.
 Two of its branches are related to the spinal cord: